volcano-sh/website/docs/Concepts/Queue.md

 * capability, *optional*

 `capability` indicates the upper limit of resources the queue can use.
-It is a hard constraint.If this field is not set, the queue's capability will be set to realCapability (total cluster resources minus the total guarantee values of other queues).
+It is a hard constraint.
+If this field is not set, the queue's capability will be set to realCapability (total cluster resources minus the total guarantee values of other queues).

 * reclaimable, *optional*